crazyyy/ufakeramika.ru/wordpress/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

 1. The Yoast SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The fully configurable XML sitemap for Yoast SEO.
+2. Example of the SEO analysis functionality.
+3. Example of the readability analysis functionality.
+4. Overview of site-wide SEO problems and possible improvements.
+5. Control over which features you want to use.
-3. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
-4. Example of the SEO analysis functionality.
-5. Example of the readability analysis functionality.
-6. The advanced section of the Yoast SEO meta box.

 == Changelog ==

-= 6.1.1 =
-Release Date: January 10th, 2018

-Bugfixes:

-* Fixes a bug where sitemaps could not be generated when there one or more galleries in the content.

-= 6.1.0 =
+= 8.1.0 =
-Release Date: January 9th, 2018
+Release Date: August 28th, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Replaces any Yoast domain URLs with shortlink alternatives.
+* Adds the Snippet Preview Editor to the sidebar.
+* Introduces the Primary Category picker to Gutenberg.
+* Introduces a loading indicator in the analysis that is shown until we're ready to analyze the content.
+* Optimizes the content analysis calculations.
+This fixes the issue where the UI could freeze when you have a long post.
+* Changes the "Check Inlinks (OSE)" menu item in the Yoast Admin bar "Analyze this page" dropdown from the Moz OpenSite Explorer (OSE) to Google Search Console, as the former service is being disabled on August 30th 2018.

 Bugfixes:

-* Fixes a bug where the internal links aren't recognized when the `site_url` is not the same as the `home_url`.
+* Fixes a bug where the analysis scores would change multiple times due to a delay in the loading of the actual scores.
+We now show loading indicators until the actual scores have been calculated.
+* Fixes a bug where the parent title snippet variable wasn't properly being replaced with the actual parent title in Gutenberg.
+* Fixes a plugin compatibility bug where the SEO score in the admin bar could not be retrieved.
-* Fixes a bug where the user locale is not used for the Help Center when it is different from the site locale.
+* Fixes a bug where the editor would not be usable when deferred or async loading of JavaScript is being forced.
-* Removes unsupported PHP 5.2 arguments in an `array_unique` call in the Term image sitemap.
-* Removes unsupported PHP 5.3 arguments in a `json_encode` call in the notification functionality.
-* Added support for locales without territory (examples: et, fi) - Props [Peeter Marvet](https://github.com/petskratt).
-* Added support support for 3-letter language codes (example: rhg) - Props [Peeter Marvet](https://github.com/petskratt).
-* Fixes a JavaScript compatibility issue by prefixing the webpack jsonP function with `yoast` - Props [Raitis Sevelis from Visual Composer](https://visualcomposer.io/).
+* Fixes a bug where the analysis for previously used keywords would only be triggered if the keyword was changed, resulting in an incorrect SEO score.

-= 6.0.0 =
+= 8.0.0 =
-Release Date: December 20th, 2017
+Release Date: August 14th, 2018

 Enhancements:

-* Adds support for custom page titles and meta descriptions on the WooCommerce shop page.
-Props [Caleb Burks](https://github.com/WPprodigy).
-* Adds support for custom page social titles and descriptions on the WooCommerce shop page.
-* Adds a link to the Google Knowledge Graph article on Yoast.com.
-Props [Raaj Trambadia](https://github.com/raajtram).
-* Adds a link to an article on Yoast.com on why it might be a bad idea to use the same keyword more than once.
-* Changed the meta description maximum recommended length from 156 to 320 characters.
+* Implements the Yoast sidebar for Gutenberg: added the Readability, Focus Keyword and Cornerstone content tabs to the sidebar.
+* Revamps the Yoast metabox to use the same vertical design as the new sidebar.
+* Implements the same tabbed layout in the plugin's network settings screen that is also used in the plugin's site settings screens.
+* Implements a plugin-specific network settings API and use it in the network settings screen.
+* Introduces a network admin-specific admin bar menu.
+* Adds notifications to the Notification Center in regards to Gutenberg compatibility.
+If Gutenberg is older than the minimum supported version by Yoast SEO, a 'problem' notification is added.
+If Gutenberg is only slightly outdated, a 'normal' notification is added.
+* Implements the automatic detection of the keyword for terms based on the term's title.

 Bugfixes:

-* Disables the mark buttons of the content analysis when switched to text view.
-* Hides the mark buttons when the WYSIWYG editor is not loaded or the filter `wpseo_enable_assessment_markers` returns false.
-* Security hardening through stricter code checks.

-= 5.9.3 =

-Release Date: December 11th, 2017

-Security:

-* Fixes an issue where a part of the excerpt would be leaked on password protected posts when used as a replacement variable.
-Such as `%%excerpt%%` and `%%excerpt_only%%`.
-Props to [Rolands Umbrovskis](https://profiles.wordpress.org/rolandinsh) for reporting this issue to us.

-= 5.9.2 =
-Release Date: December 11th, 2017

-Bugfixes:

-* Fixes a bug where older browsers couldn't load the content analysis.
-This applies to Internet Explorer (10 and lower) and Safari (9.1 and lower).
-* Fixes a bug where the Yoast Metabox wouldn't be shown for posts set to `noindex`, therefore making it impossible to change it back to `index`, view Readability scores and not being able to optimize a post, before allowing it to be indexed.
-* Fixes a bug where translations wouldn't be applied in the Yoast SEO Metabox for SEO and Readability scores.

-= 5.9.1 =
-Release Date: December 5th, 2017

-Bugfixes:

-* Fixes a bug where the configuration wizard could not be loaded, caused by a missing JavaScript dependency.

-= 5.9.0 =
-Release Date: December 5th, 2017

-Bugfixes:

-* Fixes a bug where the title isn't added back to the HTML when the debug marker has been disabled.
+* Fixes a bug where `/sitemap.xml` would not correctly redirect to `/sitemap_index.xml` in some environments.
-* Fixes a bug where multiple help panels showed up when clicking on different help buttons.
-* Fixes a bug where the Help Center wouldn't be closed when clicking the Go Premium link.
-* Fixes a bug where the cornerstone setting for a post would be lost when quick editing the post.
+* Fixes a bug where sitemap cache transients would not be correctly cleared.
-* Fixes a bug where newly created posts were taken into account for the link count, resulting in MySQL errors.
-Props to [stodorovic](https://github.com/stodorovic).
+* Fixes a bug where markers were wrongfully displayed in Gutenberg.
-* Fixes a bug where Premium plugins were being treated as WordPress.org plugins in the 'suggested plugin' notifications, resulting in download errors.
+* Fixes a bug where SEO titles were incorrectly evaluated as being of a good length when they were actually slightly too long.
-* Fixes a bug where an empty div was visible when both Content and Readability analysis are disabled.

-Enhancements

-* Shows a notice regarding opening the Onboarding Wizard when the plugin is installed for the first time.
-* Makes it easier to unhook the debug code rendered as HTML comment.
-* Implements the Reactified content analysis.
-* Introduces the `wpseo_add_opengraph_additional_images` filter to allow additional OpenGraph Images to be added at a low priority.
-* Changes the Dashboard widget's progress bar height to 24px.
-* Makes the 'Next' and 'Back' buttons in the Onboarding Wizard focusable.
-* Adds grouping of feedback within the content analysis, in the following categories: 'errors', 'problems', 'needs improvement', 'considerations', and 'good'.
-Each category can be expanded and collapsed.
+Other:

+* Moves the network's Restore Site functionality into its own tab.

 = Earlier versions =

-For the changelog of earlier versions, please refer to the separate changelog.txt file.
+For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog